CMSgov/bcda-static-site/_pages/bcda-data.md

    ClaimResponse
   </dt> </div>
   <dd class="margin-left-0 margin-bottom-4">
-    <p>Available for partially adjudicated claims only, <a href="https://hl7.org/fhir/R4/claimresponse.html" target="blank" rel="noopener noreferrer">ClaimResponse</a> stores details about the adjudication status and processing results for a claim, predetermination, or preauthorization.</p>
+    <p>Available for partially adjudicated claims only, <a href="https://hl7.org/fhir/R4/claimresponse.html" target="_blank" rel="noopener noreferrer">ClaimResponse</a> stores details about the adjudication status and processing results for a claim, predetermination, or preauthorization.</p>
   </dd>
 </dl>